How to Generate Sales Leads in Your Small Business

 Social media provides a number of opportunities for small businesses to create conversations with prospective customers and generate new leads.
-You can create a Facebook page, Twitter profile, LinkedIn company page, Pinterest account or a YouTube page to attract and engage your audience, then funnel them through your process to become leads.
+You can create a Facebook page, Twitter profile, LinkedIn company page, Pinterest account or a YouTube channel to attract and engage your audience, then funnel them through your process to become leads.

 Plus, once you have leads in the system, you can use social media to talk to them and find out more about what they need and want.
-The more positive touch points a customer has with your business over time, the more likely he or she will be to trust your brand and eventually purchase from you.
+The more positive touchpoints a customer has with your business over time, the more likely he or she will be to trust your brand and eventually purchase from you.